Digital Dashboard 101 - How Businesses Leverage It & How You Can Maximize Digital Dashboards

 Do you feel like you're always playing catch-up when it comes to your business?
 You're not alone.
 It can be tough to track all of your progress and figure out where you need to make changes.
 Lucky for you, there's a solution: digital dashboards.

-A digital dashboard is a tool that helps you visualize your business data in real-time.
+A digital dashboard is a tool that helps you visualize your key business data, metrics, and KPIs.
 By tracking your progress over time, you can see which areas need improvement and which ones are doing well.

 But if you try to build a digital dashboard without an overarching framework, you'll likely end up with a mess of disconnected data sets and no clear way to improve your business.